 Alison King and I first became acquainted when she was looking for some vintage St. Charles kitchen cabinets.
-Being a humble, patient and deserving retro renovator, Alison had her request answered almost immediately by the retro design gods, who awarded her with a set via our Forum.
+Being a humble, patient and deserving retro renovator, Alison had her request answered almost immediately by the retro design gods, who awarded her with a set via our Forum (now defunct).

 Alison, you look quite young in that photo on the About page.
 How did one so young get so into midcentury modern…your house…the website…the community?

 I was born and raised in Scottsdale, Arizona, which is a mecca of midcentury modern architecture; it was my native architecture so I was taking it for granted for 17 years.
 I just didn’t realize how rich my city was until I went to art school in NYC and really learned what Modernism with a capital M was.
 The Museum of Modern Art was a required field trip at least once a semester and I think I saw every major exhibition there for five years straight!
 When I came back to Phoenix, I had the formal vocabulary to wrap my mind around it, instead of just my heart.

 I have always been a disciple of Andy Warhol and still consider him a role model, mostly for how he thinks, not his products.
 Mass production of good art and design fascinates me, which explains my fondness for Modern-styled tract housing as a noble pursuit.

 When we moved back to Phoenix we thought it was only temporary but we literally fell back in love with the city again and started shopping for a real home, not the placeholder we’d landed on out of convenience.
 However all the while we were wondering: where are our people?!?!